AniketAshokPawar/HR_Practice/HR_Questions_01.md

 #### Strength:

 One of my strengths is that I am **quick to learn and adapt to new technologies**.
-For example, I moved from mainly manual testing to automation and developed hands-on experience with Playwright and TypeScript.
+For example, I learned different techniques quickly to automate cad workflows from automating normal web application.

 I would also say **attention to detail** is one of my strengths.
 In testing, I try to understand the requirement properly and cover different scenarios instead of only testing the basic flow.